-- Students with a valid test score who test on or above their enrolled grade level on the FAST Mathematics PM3 grade level assessment, and who are enrolled as of the first day of the statewide testing windows and not enrolled in a B.E.S.T. mathematics EOC course (i.e., Algebra 1 and Geometry). - Students enrolled in a B.E.S.T. mathematics EOC course during the prior-year Survey 4 or the current-year Survey 1, 2, or 3, who took the corresponding EOC assessment during the prior-year Summer administration or the current-year Fall, Winter, or Spring administrations. - Students who take a B.E.S.T. mathematics EOC assessment during the Spring administration must be enrolled in the school as of the first day of B.E.S.T. mathematics EOC Spring testing. - Students enrolled in a B.E.S.T. mathematics EOC course who take an FAA mathematics EOC will not be included. - Students enrolled in an Access mathematics EOC course who take the corresponding B.E.S.T. mathematics EOC assessment are included.
+- Students with a valid test score who test on or above their enrolled grade level on the FAST Mathematics PM3/FAA Mathematics grade level assessment, and who are enrolled as of the first day of the statewide testing windows and not enrolled in a B.E.S.T./Access mathematics EOC course (i.e., Algebra 1 and Geometry). - Students enrolled in a B.E.S.T./Access mathematics EOC course during the prior-year Survey 4 or the current-year Survey 1, 2, or 3, who took the corresponding EOC assessment during the prior-year Summer administration or the current-year Fall, Winter, or Spring administrations. - Students who take a B.E.S.T. mathematics EOC or an FAA mathematics EOC assessment during the Spring administration must be enrolled in the school as of the first day of B.E.S.T./FAA mathematics EOC Spring testing. - Students enrolled in a B.E.S.T. mathematics EOC course who take an FAA mathematics EOC will not be included. - Students enrolled in an Access mathematics EOC course who take the corresponding B.E.S.T. mathematics EOC assessment are included.

-• Students with a valid test score for more than one B.E.S.T. mathematics EOC assessment are counted only once in the denominator.
+• Students with a valid test score for more than one B.E.S.T./FAA mathematics EOC assessment are counted only once in the denominator.

-- Students who scored a Level 3 or above on the FAST Mathematics PM3 or B.E.S.T. mathematics EOC assessment that corresponds with the criteria for student inclusion in the denominator. - If a student scores a Level 3 or above on multiple B.E.S.T. mathematics EOC assessments during a school grades school year, then the student is included only once in the numerator.
+- Students who scored a Level 3 or above on the FAST Mathematics PM3/FAA Mathematics or B.E.S.T./FAA mathematics EOC assessment that corresponds with the criteria for student inclusion in the denominator. - If a student scores a Level 3 or above on multiple B.E.S.T./FAA mathematics EOC assessments during a school grades school year, then the student is included only once in the numerator.